Enkidu: Ishtar's seduction

-The death of Enkidu
+Death of Enkidu

 Enkidu has a dream where the gods decide that the heroes must die, since they have killed Humbaba and the Bull of Heaven.
-Samash protests against the decision, but that doesn't change anything, and Enkidu is sentenced to death.
+Samash protests against the decision, but that does not change anything, and Enkidu is sentenced to death.
 This makes Enkidu curse the door he built with the wood of the forest and Shamhat, for having changed his wild life.
 However then he repents and blesses her.
 He discusses his nightmares with Gilgamesh about witnessing before Ereshkigal, the queen of the underworld.

-After this, sick, and bedridden for twelve days, he asks Gilgamesh not to forget him.
+After this, sick and bedridden for twelve days, he asks Gilgamesh not to forget him.
 Finally, he dies.

 Gilgamesh calls upon the mountains and all of Uruk to mourn for his friend.
 He recalls their adventures together, makes a funerary statue of Enkidu and provides grave gifts, so Enkidu has a favourable life in the realm of the dead.
 Enkidu is buried in the river, like Gilgamesh in the Sumerian poem.